Synthetixio/synthetix-v3/README.md

 ### Finalizing a Release

-After the new version of the [synthetix-omnibus](https://usecannon.com/packages/synthetix-omnibus) package has been published, the previously published packages can be updated to include the deployment data from remote networks from the omnibus release.
-The contracts from that release can also be verified on Etherscan.
+After the new version of the [synthetix-omnibus](https://usecannon.com/packages/synthetix-omnibus) package has been published, the previously published packages can be verified on Etherscan.

-- Check out the commit prior to the version increment above and run `cannon publish <PACKAGE_NAME>:<VERSION> --private-key xxx --tags latest,3`
-- From the relevant package's directory, run the following command for each network it was deployed on: `npx hardhat cannon:verify <PACKAGE_NAME>:<VERSION> --network <NETWORK_NAME>`
+From the relevant package's directory, run the following command for each network it was deployed on: `npx hardhat cannon:verify <PACKAGE_NAME>:<VERSION> --network <NETWORK_NAME>`